tartofour/scopecheck/README.md

 - [ ] Add help menu

 ## Description
 Take a list of FQDNs from stdin.
 The script resolves each FQDN and check if resolved IP addresses are present in the SCOPE_FILE.
-In-scope FQDNs are printed to stdout.
+In-scope FQDNs are sent to stdout.

 ## Usage